franzholz/voucher/README.txt

-This extension has been brought to you by pimp-my-pad.de
+This extension has been originally brought to you by pimp-my-pad.de

 If you want to use the voucher extension with tt_products, then you must put this into your tt_products setup: